termehs/multigraphr/README.md

 ```

 The non-null (`gof3`) and null (`gof4`) distributions of the test
-statistics together can then be visualised as shown above to check their
+statistics can then be visualised as shown above to check their fit to
-fit to the asymptotic chi2-distribution.
+the asymptotic chi2-distribution.

 ## Theoretical Background